China Fusion Engineering Test Reactor: Waste products

 Neutron radiation damage in solid vessel walls is expected to be greater than that of fission reactors due to higher neutron energies.
 Moreover, this damage in tandem with large volumes of helium and hydrogen produced within the vessel is likely to result in infrastructural fatigue, thereby potentially damaging the vessel as well as transforming the vessel into radioactive metal and thereby radioactive waste.
 Moreover, scientists have posited that many non-structural components will become highly radioactive.

-Nevertheless, it is important to recognise that the radioactivity per kilogram of waste would be substantially lower for the fusion reactor compared to the fission reactor.
+The radioactivity per kilogram of waste would be substantially lower for the fusion reactor compared to the fission reactor.
 While the nature of the deuterium–tritium fusion reaction is such that it will likely produce greater volumes of radioactive structural and non-structural waste, this issue may be circumvented with the engineering of low-activation structure alloys in order to ensure that these discarded materials qualify as low-level radioactive waste.
 However, with the presently available technology, the more likely outcome is the engineering of intermediate-activation structural alloys.
 This will result in the production of low- to intermediate-level radioactive waste.

-Nonetheless, it is important to note that the radioactivity of such wastes has a half-life of 12.3 years, and so will persist as radioactive for approximately <100 years, compared to fission radioactive waste, which remains highly radioactive for approximately 1000 years.
+The radioactivity of such wastes has a half-life of 12.3 years, and so will persist as radioactive for approximately <100 years, compared to fission radioactive waste, which remains highly radioactive for approximately 1000 years.
 Moreover, engineers behind the CFETR intend to limit output of intermediate to low level radioactive waste by introducing tritiated waste management systems.
 This has the two-fold effect of extracting tritium to be recycled back into the machine and reducing the radioactivity of the waste produced by the fusion reactor.

 Future

-On December 4, 2020, the HL-2M was heated to approximately 150 million degrees Celsius, ten times hotter than the Sun's core.
+On December 4, 2020, the HL-2M was heated to approximately 150 million degrees Celsius, ten times hotter than the sun's core.
 The successful construction and operation of the HL-2M at SWIP has likely provided an impetus to transition the CFETR into construction phase from its present engineering design phase.

 With China actively shifting towards developing its renewable and sustainable energy sector, the construction of the CFETR is not question of whether it will happen but rather when.
 According to the present fusion timeline, the CFETR is likely to begin its construction phase in the 2020s and an industrial prototype is likely to be completed by 2035, with wide-scale commercial application by 2050.
 Moreover, by 2025 China is expected to achieve the capacity for 79 GW of nuclear power.
 To achieve this goal, the construction of nuclear facilities is heavily emphasized in China's 14th 5-year plan (2021-2025) as the country moves towards carbon neutrality.